 Note regarding children and tickets

 As building capacity is based on individuals, all guests entering the Sports Arena for the ceremony must present a guest ticket, including babies and children and even if they will sit on adult laps.
 Please consider not bringing babies and young children to the live ceremony, as they typically are unable to sit through the two-hour ceremony, especially after waiting for up to an hour in the stands prior to the start (doors open one hour before ceremony time).
-See Registration & Tickets for alternate viewing options.
+See Bachelor's Options for alternate viewing options.

 As you enter the lineup area in the Ice Arena, you will receive a card on which to write your name.
 (During the ceremony, as you walk across the stage, you will hand that name card to a faculty member who will announce your name.)
 Find your place in the lineup according to your academic school.
 Signs will be posted.